griptape-ai/ComfyUI-Griptape/README.md

 ## Recent Changelog

 ### July 16, 2024
-* Added `max_subtasks` parameter to Create Agent node and Griptape Run: Toolkit Task node to allow users to decide how many subtasks they want the agent to try.
-Default is 20.
 * Added `max_attemnpts_on_fail` parameter to all Config nodes to allow the user to determine the number of retries they want when an agent fails.
 This maps to the `max_attempts` parameter in the Griptape Framework.
 * **NewNode**: Added AzureOpenAI Config node.
 To use this, you'll need to set up your Azure endpoint and get API keys.
 The two environment variables required are `AZURE_OPENAI_ENDPOINT` and `AZURE_OPENAI_API_KEY`.
 You will also require a [deployment name](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/switching-endpoints).
 This is available in [Azure OpenAI Studio](https://oai.azure.com/)
 * Updated README